GSI-CS-CO/saftlib/README.md

   - provide a plugin mechanism to install/remove services at runtime for more flexible customization of TimingReceiver hardware, e.g. LM32 firmware and saftlib driver

 #### Major rearrangement of the ECA/IO/MSI driver code ([saftlib](saftlib/README.md))
-  - is saftbus plugin for saftbus daemon, i.e. it can be loaded into a running saftbus-daemon and funcionality can be extended with other plugins
+  - plugin for saftbus daemon, i.e. it can be loaded into a running saftbus-daemon and funcionality can be extended with other plugins
   - better performance of the eb-source
   - removal of msi-source
   - all major SDB devices on hardware hava a C++ class representation